LibCrowds/docs/docs/setup/configuring-libcrowds.md

 }
 ```

-This will enable SSO and the ability to link each collection microsite to a
+Adding these settings will enable SSO and add the ability to link each
-forum topic.
+collection microsite to a particular forum topic.

 !!! warning